FlavioLaManna/edU_ed_with_multiple_Undo/README.md

 The editor interface is composed by textual commands ended by the Enter command.
 The commands are constituted by one letter optionally preceded by one or two integer numbers.
 These numbers represent the lines and the first line of text has address 1.
 The commands are described in the PDF file with an example of input and output texts.

 main13 is the final implementation.
-It only needs to run the script passing an imput text as described in the assignment and it will write the output on a specified file
+It only needs to run the script passing an imput text as described in the assignment and it will write the output on the file specified by the user.